-The National Drug Treatment Monitoring System (NDTMS) dataset includes a number of items relating to blood borne virus (BBV) interventions, including hepatitis B (HBV), hepatitis C (HCV) and HIV.
-The importance of this data is recognised by service providers, however completion rates can be poor and complexities mean that recording this data is not always straightforward.
+The National Drug Treatment Monitoring System (NDTMS) dataset includes a number of data items relating to blood borne virus (BBV) interventions, including hepatitis B (HBV), hepatitis C (HCV) and HIV.

 This guidance has been produced to ensure treatment providers know what data is required and how to complete the data items in different situations.
 The document outlines the importance of the data, describes specific scenarios that providers may encounter and provides guidance notes on some of the queries that may arise when recording BBV information.